-If you don’t have a refrigerator, a good cooler is invaluable for being able to have fresh produce.
-With one, you have a tremendous variety of foods and menus available, and won’t feel like you’re just “making do.”
+If you don’t have a refrigerator, a good cooler is invaluable for being able to store food and have fresh produce that can’t be kept at room temperature.
+With a good cooler for storing food, you have a tremendous variety of foods and menus available, and won’t feel like you’re just “making do.”

 But when you start looking at a “food storage” cooler — as opposed to one that will keep drinks or one to keep food cold for an hour on the way home from the store — you’ll quickly see that there is a huge price difference in various brands.
 Do you really need to spend $300 (or more!) for a decent ice box?